+The porch railings are well constructed and are performing their intended function.
 The entry door is properly installed and is functioning as intended.

 ROOF

 We evaluate the condition of the roof system by inspecting the roofing material, skylights, flashings, penetrations and roof water drainage system for damage and deterioration.
 If we observe conditions such as damage, deterioration, defects in materials or workmanship, these items will be noted in your report.
 We may also offer opinions concerning repair and replacement.
 Opinions stated herein concerning the condition of the roof and roof service life are based on the condition of the roof system at the time of the inspection.
 These opinions do not constitute a warranty that the roof is, or will remain, free of leaks.
 All roof systems require annual maintenance and occasional repair.
 Failure to perform routine roof maintenance will usually result in leaks and accelerated deterioration of the roofing material.
 Our estimate of the life expectancy of the roof is based on the assumption that the roof will be properly repaired and maintained during that period.